kmaaallen/simon-game/documentation/automatedTesting/automatedTesting.md

 In Safari - turning on autoplay (through Safari > preferences > autoplay > always allow autoplay) for the browser window in which you are running the specs allows them to be run without any error in console.

+These are the only solutions I could find to these particular errors at this time.
+Ideally I would like to find a way of mocking user interaction before running the
+Jasmine specs to avoid these work arounds but have not yet found a solution.

 ### "Expected $.length = 0 to equal 1.
 Expected $[0] = undefined to equal 2."
 Rarely when running my specs one will fail (in the playerInput suite or even more infrequently in the displaySequence suite) with this error message.